 If you’re asking yourself at this point: is that a thing, coaching creativity?
 Can you coach folk to be more creative?
 Yes, is the simple answer.
 In truth, “Probably”, is a more informed reply; it depends on what you mean by creativity.
 If you think creativity is about being a genius whose innate talents change the world forever, then I accept that can get trickier.
 What I do is help professionals to think differently.
 They bring their professional expertise, and I bring mine.
 Together I coach them to find novel answers to whatever issue that’s the challenge of the moment.
 They get to find a novel answer, and even more importantly, through this process, they build creative muscle they can take forward to meet future challenges.

 My approach to executive creativity coaching is goal orientated and designed to move towards a specific and deliverable outcome.
-Coaching often fits within a three-session structure, with follow up activities required outside of each session.
+Coaching often fits within a three-stage structure, with follow up activities required outside of each session.

-Session 1: Identity and clarify the problem and opportunities
+Stage 1: Identity and clarify the problem and opportunities

-Session 2: Apply creative problem solving to find a range of solutions for practical implementation
+Stage 2: Apply creative problem solving to find a range of solutions for practical implementation

-Session 3: Feedback on initial testing/prototyping, and establishing next steps for sharing outcomes
+Stage 3: Feedback on initial testing/prototyping, and establishing next steps for sharing outcomes

 My style of coaching is highly interactive and bespoke.
 Specifically, this is a combination of design consultancy and research-informed creative thinking practices supported by established Neuro-Linguistic Programming (NLP) techniques and strategies.